THE WORLD LOVE FOUNDATION

 livelihood of the villages we provide safe clean water for.

 Each year we take a small group of travelers on our Ghana Tour to see our numerous projects.
-Every Ghana tour will build 1 new borehole that will provide water to at least 1,500 people including their livestock and water for the farms.

 By giving families a hand-up, not just a hand-out, we empower them to